JHumphreys89/security_plus/domains/domain_one.md

   *)(uid=*))(|(uid=*
   ```

-  3. This would result in the folowing LDAP query:
+  3. This would result in the following LDAP query:

   ```ldap
   (&(uid=*)(uid=*))(|(uid=*)(userPassword=pass))